 Imagine you want to purchase a car and keep it from being considered community property.

-You need to title the car in your name only and use separate funds for the purchase.
-Additionally, all maintenance and insurance must also come from this separate account.
-If you use any shared money for this purpose, the court may consider this community property.
-As such, it then becomes subject to the division of property.
+- If you use any shared money for this purpose, the court may consider this community property.
+As such, it becomes subject to property division.

 Things do often become cloudy, however.
 Say you use your own individual income to buy a car in your name.
 That purchase is subject to being divided in the divorce.
 Under community property rules, California views money earned during a marriage as belonging to both spouses.
 Thus, any items purchased with these funds are considered marital property.